 So to calculate the width of the frame you need to take the "58mm" times 2 (2 lenses) PLUS the DBL (Distance Between Lenses) PLUS the width of the hinges at the sides of the frame.

-By way of example a pair of Randolph Engineering Aviator Sunglasses with a size of "58mm" would have a frame width of 146mm, or 5.750" inches.
-If the sunglasses are listed as "Small", "Medium" or "Large" they would most likely be equivalent as follows:
+By way of example if a pair of Randolph Aviator Sunglasses say they have a frame width of 52mm, 55mm or 58mm, the sunglasses are most likely to be" equivalent as follows:

 - Small - 52mm, or 5.000 inches;

 - Medium - 55mm, or 5.250 inches;

 In some cases they simply label the sunglasses as small, medium, large or extra large.
 In this case, it is probably best to try them on as these generic words don't really tell you much.